-You can start with the following options to help your dog get over their diarrhea issues:
+You can start with the following options:

 1. Bland diets.
-Plain chicken, rice, pumpkin and white fish are all bland, easily digestible foods that shouldn’t cause any further harm to your dog’s gut.
+Plain chicken, rice, pumpkin and white fish are all bland, easily digestible foods for dogs that shouldn’t cause any further harm to your dog’s gut.
 Note that some articles recommend fasting.
 While fasting might give your dog’s gut a break, there is no research that suggests it is beneficial.
 You are better off feeding your dog a bland diet.

 Unsweetened canned pumpkin contains micronutrients and fiber: these ingredients will help firm up loose stools, providing relief from diarrhea in the process.